-A detailed Geothermal Strategy and Geothermal Act have been developed which will both be formally approved early 2015.
-The existing geothermal strategy is being reviewed through the support of EU Energy Initiative Partnership Dialogue Facility (EUEI-PDF).
-This study will consider the existing geothermal data and develop a new strategy for geothermal exploration that will define the approach to private sector involvement in geothermal exploration and development of the country.
+A detailed Geothermal Strategy and Geothermal Act have been developed but are yet to be formally approved.
+The existing geothermal strategy has been reviewed through the support of EU Energy Initiative Partnership Dialogue Facility (EUEI-PDF) but the final report is yet to be submitted.
+This study has considered the existing geothermal data and has developed a new strategy for geothermal exploration that will define the approach to private sector involvement in geothermal exploration and development of the country.